Q: Am I qualified for your program? What if I have no background in linguistics?

 Q: Do you offer financial support over the summer?

 A: The MacCracken fellowship stipends are paid over the nine months of the academic year.
-In addition, each MacCracken fellow will receive a total of $5,000 research funds that they may use in one summer or spread out over multiple summers.
+In addition, each MacCracken fellow may receive additional research funding.
 Occasionally, graduate students get summer teaching or work as graduate assistants, but that will not cover living expenses for the remaining summers.
 There are some summer work options elsewhere on campus, and there are some summer fellowships that students are eligible to apply for, such as funds for research; however, these are more commonly available to more advanced students.
 Otherwise, students often seek summer employment off-campus.

 Q: Is student housing available?